mskim/rlayout/README.md

 		this will create graphic from right_space, and bottom_space
 - manual hyphenation with - in the middle of English and number, break at hyphen

+2021_03_03
+	- update article folders when saving article_info
+	- fix bug when auto_ajdust max_heigth, articles that are shorter than max_height
+	- write test

 2021_03_01
+	- Text < Graphic
+		init_text only if self.class == Text

 	- add style_string for title_text, a free format style using html inline style
 	- something like
 		- "add_size:4;color:red;"